 Raising a child is a pretty stressful task.
 Above that, if you are a single parent the pressure can be real.
-It is important to identify the challenges, work out the solutions and find the balance between taking care of yourself and nurturing your child.
+It is important to identify the challenges, work out the solutions and find the balance between taking care of yourself and nurturing your child raising a child alone.

 What are some of the common challenges faced by single parents?